REPEATER ETTIQUETTE & OPERATING PROCEDURES

 transmit on the desired band and/or frequency.

-bound to happen – you may inadvertently transmit into an ongoing conversation
+are bound to happen – you may inadvertently transmit into an ongoing

-because you forgot one of the points above.
-The best way to handle this is to
+conversation because you forgot one of the points above.
+The best way to handle

-apologize for your error!
-Be a responsible adult- you will gain more respect
+this is to apologize for your error!
+Be a responsible adult- you will gain more

-should identify themselves using their FCC assigned callsign
+stations should identify themselves using their FCC assigned callsign upon:

 should be announced more frequently if needed to facilitate efficient